 filename, dirname, fileext, if initialized, set respectively context.output.{filename,dirname,fileext}.
 Only those values are transformed that have no corresponding keys (filename, fileext or dirname) in context.output and for which the current context can be formatted (contains all necessary keys for any of the format strings).

-'''

-class PDFToPNG(format='png', timeoutsec=60)

-Convert PDF to image format (by default PNG).
+''' class PDFToPNG(format='png', overwrite=False, verbose=True, timeoutsec=60) Convert PDF to image format (by default PNG). '''

-'''